el-bob-o/FFXIAddons-1/autowsmb/README.md

 #Auto WS and MB
+0.0.13:
+- Add functionality not to do anything for 20 secs after getting double up buff so that other addons like roller can do their thing

 0.0.12:
 - Changed spell priority to include hp% threshold.
 - Changed magic burst behaviour to check if the second cast would burst instead of trying to cast it anyway